fareesa1/MOnkeyChunky/README.md

 The app is created with react native, using the components like header, text, textInput, Button and a local db that STORES the chunks and phones of words.

+it also has navigation added from homeScreen to the introScreen.